 Pupils took part in six practical workshops, ranging from exploring the nature of hydrophobic coatings and ‘magic sand’, to constructing complex models of carbon nanostructures from plastic tubes.
 All the sessions support the school curricula and the knowledge is relevant all the way through to A levels.

 The sessions were led by DPhil and post-doctoral researchers from the Physical Sciences groups based at Begbroke and Dr Christiane Norenberg the Nanotechnology Business Manager.
 Felicity Crawshay-Williams, leading the hydrophobic coatings commented for us saying, “It was great to help nurture the curiosity in our potential next generation of scientists and to see the genuine interest the pupils had, and to show them science beyond examinations and worksheets.
 We aim to create new interest in the Stem field and help promote the field of nanotechnology, it’s a pleasure when this is a success.”

-We received a comment from a pupil from Our Lady’s Abingdon, telling us how he thought, “The magic sand was amazing and the tissue was incredible.
+We received a comment from a pupil from Our Lady’s Abingdon, telling us, “The magic sand was amazing and the tissue was incredible.
 I liked building the Buckyball model and am so glad I came!”
 The general consensus was that it was very interesting and very fun!

 Christiane Norenberg said “We’re thrilled that the day has again been so well received.
 It is highly rewarding to show the pupils how these seemingly futuristic applications are starting to appear in consumer goods already.
 We aim to inspire the next generation of scientists and engineers, and to encourage them to think imaginatively about science and nanotechnology.
 It’s also an invaluable experience for our graduate students, giving them an opportunity to engage with the public to explain their work here at Begbroke.”

-If you would like any further information about schools events please contact email@example.com
+If you would like any further information about schools events or to book a place for your school on the 10th June 2020, please contact email@example.com